Georgi Misharin

-Georgi Misharin (born 11 May 1985 in Yekaterinburg, Soviet Union) is a Russian professional ice hockey defenseman who is currently playing for Torpedo Nizhny Novgorod in the Kontinental Hockey League (KHL).
+Georgi Misharin (born 11 May 1985 in Yekaterinburg, Soviet Union) is a Russian former professional ice hockey defenceman who played in the Kontinental Hockey League (KHL).

 Playing career

 Misharin played with Dynamo Yekaterinburg in Russia before opting to play a junior season after he was selected by the Saginaw Spirit, 56th overall in the 2003 CHL Import draft.
 As a result he was drafted by the Minnesota Wild in the seventh round, 207th overall in the 2003 NHL Entry Draft.

 Misharin returned to CSKA Moscow, signing a two-year contract, after two and a half seasons with Metallurg Magnitogorsk on May 13, 2013.

+Following a 22-year professional playing career, Misharin announced his retirement at the conclusion of the 2022–23 season with Torpedo Nizhny Novgorod, and immediately assimilated into a coaching career, joining HC Gornyak as an assistant coach on 16 June 2023.